scrapy/scrapy/docs/topics/exporters.rst

    encoding to use.

-   These features can be configured through the constructor arguments which populate their respective attributes: :attr:`fields_to_export`, :attr:`export_empty_fields`, :attr:`encoding`.
+   These features can be configured through the constructor arguments which populate their respective instance attributes: :attr:`fields_to_export`, :attr:`export_empty_fields`, :attr:`encoding`.

    .. method:: export_item(item)

-      Exports the item to the specific exporter format.
+      Exports the given item.
 This method must be implemented in subclasses.

    .. method:: serialize_field(field, name, value)